Aceearly1993/lecarde-1/README.md

 #### Read this if you encountered framerate problem in fullscreen mode ####
 It's something about your setting of VSync under Direct X 9 mode.
 If your only graphic card is a Nvidia GTX graphic card, toggle VSync in your Nvidia control panel to "fast" or "on" if you encountered frame rate problem in fullscreen mode.

+#### How to re-enable Direct X 8 mode? ####

+If for some legacy reason somebody wanted the vanilla game's DX8 render, manually add "/D3D8" after the game path (the DX9 mode version) in the command line and run the command line.